saiful-70/ngx-primeng-toolkit/README.md

 # NGX PrimeNG Toolkit

 A comprehensive TypeScript utility library for Angular component state management, including PrimeNG table helpers, ng-select integration, data storage, and HTTP caching utilities with NgRx Signals.
+Compatible with **Angular 19+** and **PrimeNG 19+** (optimized for Angular 20+ and PrimeNG 20+).

 ## Features